-Join Greg Sowell for an in-depth discussion in this video RIPv2, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video RIPv2, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] In 1994, RIP version two was first described.…RFC2453 is the current standard…and was completed in November of 1998.…RIP version two is the best known distance-vector protocol…and its first iteration was, at one time,…one of the most widely deployed dynamic routing protocols.…Version two allowed for variable length subnet masks…or the ability to advertise networks…that weren't divided solely on classful boundaries.…

 It also provided for route authentication,…and the sending of updates via multicast addresses.…When sending said updates,…it sends to multicast address 184.108.40.206.…RIP version one and two both send updates every 30 seconds…and a maximum hop count of 15,…used triggered updates on metric changes,…limit updates to 25 routes,…used UDP port 520 for communication,…and had the same administrative distance of 120.…